John Kadlecik

 John Kadlecik (born June 28, 1969, in Council Bluffs, Iowa) is an American guitarist.
-He was a founding member as the lead guitarist for the Grateful Dead tribute band Dark Star Orchestra in 1997.
-From 2009 to 2014 he performed with original Dead members Bob Weir and Phil Lesh in Furthur.
+He was a founding member and the lead guitarist of the Grateful Dead tribute band Dark Star Orchestra from 1997 to 2009.
+He then performed with original Grateful Dead members Bob Weir and Phil Lesh in Furthur until their disbandment in 2014.

 Early life

 John Kadlecik's mother is a visual artist and his father a city manager.
 Because of this, his family moved every few years in his early life.
 He lived in Omaha, Cincinnati and Davenport where he began studying classical violin before his family relocated to the Chicago area.
 In high school he became interested in improvisation and he began teaching himself guitar.